Abhinav-Nemo/My-CCNA_prep/README.md

 3 TIER ARCH : A model of an enterprize network with a access layer, distribution layer and a core layer.
 Layer 2 trunking is used to seperate vlans.
 OSPF is used in to configure routes in the network.
 Layer 3 of the network(CORE layer) is in a different vlan seperated from the other layers.
 A server provides the IP address to the network via DHCP.
 A default route to internet with NAT is used to translate IP address going out.
 HSRP is used to provide redundancy to the network.

+OSPF lab : In this lab, PC in local network send traffic to ISP router.
+To simulate real world, there are 4 routers which are part of the company's internal network.
+OSPF is used as the routing protocol.